poppatchara/Arch-Linux-Install-Memo/README.md

 btrfs subvolume create /mnt/@srv

 # OPTIONAL: extra subvolumes
-# I find these folders usually grow large on my system and they changes quite often.
-So I opted to not snapshot them.
+# I find these folders usually grow large on my system and they change quite often, so I opted not to snapshot them.
 # You can skip these.
-Espically home/Git, thats my place for all git repos.
+Especially `home/Git` — that’s my place for all git repos.

 #btrfs subvolume create /mnt/@home_cache
 #btrfs subvolume create /mnt/@home_downloads